The Best Trail Runners for Thru-Hiking in 2023

 Are you planning a long-distance backpacking trip?
-If so, it’s essential that you choose the best trail runners for thru-hiking.
+If so, it’s essential that you choose the best trail runners for thru-hiking (if trail runners are your jam*).
 Think of this as an investment in your future happiness.
 Your feet are your most important assets as a thru-hiker, after all.
 You’re counting on them to carry you thousands of miles through thick and thin.

 Best Trail Runners for Thru-Hiking: Quick Navigation